HOME OF THE 5 TIME AJHL CHAMPIONS

 All of these organizations, as well as other hockey endeavours fall under their control and umbrella of Silent Ice Sports and Entertainment.

-In the summer of 2017, by the direction of the new owners, major front office and organizational changes took place for the Saints, highlighted with the hiring of a full time General Manager – Rob Sklaruk – who played with the Leckelt?s and also captured an Allan Cup championship in 1999 with the Eagles.
-In addition to Sklaruk, the Saints brought in a young very accomplished new Head Coach in Bram Stephen, who guided the Grant MacEwan Griffins to an Alberta Colleges Athletic Conference (ACAC) Championship in the spring of 2017, before coming to the junior ranks.
+In the summer of 2017, by the direction of the new owners, major front office and organizational changes took place for the Saints, highlighted with the hiring of a full time General Manager – Rob Sklaruk – who played with the Leckelt’s and also captured an Allan Cup championship in 1999 with the Eagles.

 All of the changes and capital investment into the organization resulted in the new ownership group capturing an AJHL Championship in their first full season at the helm in the spring of 2018 followed by a trip back to the AJHL Final in 2019.

-The Saints are now looking for their sixth AJHL championship in 2021 under the continued tenure of General Manager Rob Sklaruk, Head Coach Bram Stephen and Assistant Coach Derrick Martin.
+The Saints are now looking for their sixth AJHL championship in 2023-2024 under the continued tenure of General Manager Rob Sklaruk and Head Coach Ryan Marsh.